MichaelTrestman/docs/v21.2/security-reference/security-overview.md

 - See the [list of Enterprise features](../enterprise-licensing.html)
 - Read the [licensing FAQ](../licensing-faqs.html)
 - [Contact our sales team](mailto:sales@cockroachlabs.com) for further questions about CockroachDB Enterprise

+## Comparison of security features in CockroachDB product offerings

 <table>
   <tr>